Architecture Modeling Is Hot!

 What Exactly Is ArchiMate

-ArchiMate is a pretty new modeling language for Enterprise Architecture maintained by The Open Group.
-It contains a small set of concepts to model any enterprise with.
-The small set of concepts is both its strength and its weakness: you can model any enterprise rather quickly for communication purposes, but you can't model anything in detail for engineering purposes.
-For that, you need for instance BPMN or UML.
+ArchiMate is a new modeling language for Enterprise Architecture The Open Group maintains.
+It contains a small set of concepts with which to model any enterprise.
+The small set of concepts is its strength and weakness: you can model any enterprise rather quickly for communication purposes, but you can't model anything in detail for engineering purposes.
+For that, you need, for instance, BPMN or UML.

-ArchiMate is a powerful language as long as you respect its purpose: cross-domain modeling and communicating dependencies over layers.
+ArchiMate is a powerful language for cross-domain modeling and communicating dependencies over layers.

 About The Business Layer

 ArchiMate defines a business layer.
 The business layer is a set of coherent business concepts.
-Below you see an interactive diagram of the ArchiMate business layer modeled here on Dragon1.
+Below is an interactive diagram of the ArchiMate business layer modeled here on Dragon1.

 And that is an important fact.
 Every architect will do things differently than other architects.
 The challenge is to find a language where you can collaborate.
-And even though you as an architect may not agree on what and how ArchiMate relates and defines things, ArchiMate in practice seems useful to model the architecture of an enterprise high level.
+Even though you as an architect may disagree on what and how ArchiMate relates and defines things, ArchiMate, in practice, seems useful in modeling the architecture of an enterprise at a high level.

 Go to the watch page for this business layer meta model and to the ArchiMate Modeling channel for even more interactive examples.